Ha-Mundo/calorietracker/README.md

 Application to track the daily food calorie, made with python, flask-sqlalchemy.

-1- Create a virtual enviroment: `python -m venv env`
+1- Create a virtual environment: `python -m venv env`

 2- Install all the dependencies and packages: `pip install requirements.txt`